Complete Glossary of Australian Horse Racing Terms

 • Dirt Course: A track made of dirt or sand, used for jump races, and found in many regional towns in Australia.

-• Artificial Track: A synthetic track that’s becoming more popular in Australia, used for both flat and jump races.
+• Synthetic Track: A synthetic track that’s becoming more popular in Australia, used for both flat and jump races.

 Betting and Wagering Terms